cylondata/cylon/docs/docs/conda.md

   - Pascal architecture or better (Compute Capability >=6.0)

 ### Installing Conda Packages
+Go to cylon project directory on the command line.

 Check your cudatoolkit installation version.
 You can check it with:
 ```
 nvcc --version